pfjaeger/prostate_segmentation/README.md

 ```
 python exec.py --mode test --exp /path/to/experiment/folder
 ```
-This prints evaluation scores, saves ndarray softmax predictions and predictions_plots to /path/to/experiment/folder /test_files
+This prints evaluation scores, saves ndarray softmax predictions and predictions_plots to /path/to/experiment/folder /test_files .
+By default this gets predictions only from the "fold 0 model". use --folds to average predictions over several trained models.